ryansheehy0/Cheat_Sheets/Bug_Bounties/cybersecurity_curriculum.md

 	- Hacker101
 	- Over the wire

-- Make a bug bounty check list
+Bug bounty check list:
-	- Find all open subdomains and paths that are in scope
+1. Find all open subdomains and paths that are in scope
 	- example.com/robots.txt which tells crawls not to search in those paths
+1. Inspect element and check for hidden HTML elements and comments with sensitive information
+1. Check IDORs
 	- Check HTML and CSS source code
 		- Hidden HTML Elements
 		- Comments with sensitive information